RafatKhandaker/Software-Engineering-EagleEye/README.md

-# Software-Engineering-OVerView
+# Software-Engineering-OverView

         Rafat's Software Engineering Notes:

                            PROGRAMMING INTRODUCTION:

--The first computer used vaccuum tubes to be manually changed by hand, in order to store bits & data information.   <-- Process is long and tedious.
+-The first computer used vaccuum tubes. manually changed by hand, in order to store bits & data information.
+<-- Process is long and tedious.

 -Punch cards were introduced to store source code, in order to run onto the main computer.
 The process of creating punch-cards and managing them were a tedious process.

 -A terminal was introduced to execute code onto a computer in simple text format.

 			         BYTE BY BYTE

-(The most basic instruction in order to run code is to use a text editor and write each binary - Hex command to be executed by the processor using -> address of the pin and the hex code you want to compile.
+(The most basic instruction in order to run code is to use a text editor and write each binary
+- Hex command to be executed by the processor using
+-> address of the pin and the hex code you want to compile.
 <-- highly, impractical)

 			        ASSEMBLY LANGUAGE

 (Solution is to use an Assembly language, which is a more humanely readable language to write code, other than to write each process byte by byte.)

 	{
 		ex: section .text